MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 2. In the **Name** column, right-click the Connector that you want to control, and select **Stop**.

-## Verify the Operations Manager database has more than 50 percent free
+## Verify the Operations Manager database has more than 50 percent free space

 You must verify that the operational database has more than 50 percent of free space before you upgrade the management group because the upgrade might fail if there isn't enough space.
 Ensure that the transactions logs are 50 percent of the total size of the operational database.